hubmapconsortium/software-docs/docs/avr/avr-faq.md

 More details can be found in a Nature Methods primer authored by HuBMAP members (Hickey et al. 2021).

-### How can I access, search, and browse existing AVRs?
+### How can I access, search and browse existing AVRs?
 The current AVR database, HuBMAP AVR Search, allows antibodies to be queried by fields including clone, RRID, catalog number, organ/tissue, HuBMAP platform, and Organ Mapping Antibody Panel (OMAP) ID.
 AVRs may be viewed in the browser or downloaded as PDFs.

 ### Who should submit an AVR?